kazimalizaidi/apple-vs-samsung-stock-analysis/README.md

 Based on the findings:

-- Apple appears to be the stronger long-term investment due to its consistent growth and lower volatility.
+- Apple is the more risk-efficient choice: its growth (14.48% CAGR) is essentially tied with Samsung's (14.38%), but it comes with a much shallower maximum drawdown and a higher Sharpe Ratio.
+- Samsung does not show a return advantage over this period to justify its higher volatility - its added risk isn't currently being compensated by higher return.
-- Samsung offers higher growth potential but with increased investment risk.
+- Lower-risk-tolerance investors should prefer Apple, since it offers comparable growth with a smaller downside.
-- Investors should consider diversification to balance returns and risk.
+- Investors holding or considering Samsung should size the position with its deeper drawdown risk in mind, rather than expecting a return premium to offset it.
+- Given the return correlation between the two stocks is only 0.25, combining both may still offer diversification benefits.
-- Investment decisions should also account for macroeconomic conditions, technological developments, and company fundamentals.
+- Investment decisions should also account for macroeconomic conditions, technological developments, company fundamentals, and the reminder that the observed average-return difference here (p = 0.90) is not statistically reliable.

 ---